 - are within 5 years of finishing their PhD

 - are affiliated with an institution in an IASC member country (Austria, Canada, China, Czech Republic, Denmark, Finland, France, Germany, Iceland, India, Italy, Japan, The Netherlands, Norway, Poland, Portugal, Russia, South Korea, Spain, Sweden, Switzerland, United Kingdom, USA)

-- have submitted an abstract for the workshop
+- have registered and submitted an abstract for the workshop

 - have a research background relevant to the meeting